danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## Background reading

 Why look at the quality of Blockchain implementations?
-[Here's](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)
+[Here's our answer.](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)

 Has this been done before in the context of Hackathons?
-Yes, [Here's a write-up](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)
+Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

 Let's build some great software!